iqtree/iqtree.github.io/doc/Command-Reference.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-IQ-TREE should be invoked via command-line with e.g.:
+IQ-TREE is invoked from the command-line with e.g.:

     iqtree -s <alignment> [OPTIONS]

-Assuming that IQ-TREE can be run by simply entering `iqtree`.
-If not, please change `iqtree` to the actually path to the executable or read the [Quick start guide](Quickstart).
+assuming that IQ-TREE can be run by simply entering `iqtree`.
+If not, please change `iqtree` to the actual path of the executable or read the [Quick start guide](Quickstart).

 General options